 Or are you?

 Over the years, I’ve had many high-scoring students claiming that reading the question stem first actually helped their scores.
 Are they onto something?
-Such students would often argue that knowing the task ahead of time helps sharpen their focus, prompting a more critical evaluation of the argument contained in the stimulus.
-Their point is valid, but with a caveat: the benefits of this approach are limited almost exclusively to high-scoring students, and reading the stem first did not actually improve their scores.
-If anything, such students are conflating cause for an effect – a well-known and frequently tested fallacy on the LSAT.
+Such students would often argue that knowing the task ahead of time helps sharpen their focus.
+This prompts a more critical evaluation of the argument contained in the stimulus.
+Their point is valid, but with a caveat.
+The benefits of this approach are limited almost exclusively to high-scoring students, and reading the stem first did not actually improve their scores.
+If anything, such students conflate cause for an effect – a well-known and frequently tested fallacy on the LSAT.
 Here’s why:

 High-scoring students typically have months of preparation under their belts, making them uniquely capable of quickly associating each question stem with a particular pattern of approach.
-For these students, reading the stem first is quite effortless: the associated methods of approach are “muscle memory,” just like riding a bike or completing the phrase “bread and …”.
-Although everyone’s budget of attention is inherently limited, for students scoring above 165 (+/- 3 points), reading the stem first does not dispose of that budget.
-The recognition occurs automatically and requires little to no effort, primarily because the tasks associated with each stem are stored in memory and accessed without intention.
-For high-scoring students, then, reading the stem first might confer a marginal benefit, though it’s hardly significant enough to warrant changing your approach if you don’t do this already.
+For these students, reading the stem first is quite effortless.
+The associated methods of approach are “muscle memory,” just like riding a bike or completing the phrase “bread and …”.
+Although everyone has an inherently limited budget of attention, for students scoring above 165 (+/- 3 points), reading the stem first does not dispose of that budget.
+The recognition occurs automatically and requires little to no effort.
+This is primarily because the tasks associated with each stem are stored in memory and accessed without intention.
+For high-scoring students, then, reading the stem first might confer a marginal benefit.
+Though, it’s hardly significant enough to warrant changing your approach if you don’t do this already.

 For everyone else, the cost of reading the question stem first greatly outweighs the benefits.
-There is a simple reason for this: it interferes with the task of understanding and deconstructing the stimulus, which is key to answering any LR question on the test.
+There is a simple reason for this.
+It interferes with the task of understanding and deconstructing the stimulus, which is key to answering any LR question.
 This involves, at the very least, decoupling the premises from the conclusion, identifying any counterpremises or counterevidence, differentiating between opposing viewpoints (if any), recognizing subsidiary conclusions (if any), and understanding why the conclusion does not necessarily follow from the evidence provided (it seldom does).
-You cannot afford to get “bogged down” in the language of the stimulus: as you read, you must focus on its structure, paraphrase complex jargon, and simplify abstract ideas without getting trapped in reductionist generalizations.
+Don’t let the language of the stimulus bog you down.
+As you read, you must focus on its structure, paraphrase complex jargon, and simplify abstract ideas without getting trapped in reductionist generalizations.

-Here’s the bottom line: if you’re just starting your studies and your scores fluctuate in the 140-160 range, approach each LR question the way it’s meant to be approached: read and understand the stimulus first, isolate the conclusion from the supporting evidence, then read the stem and prephrase a suitable answer before attacking the answer choices.
-Once you start hitting the high-160’s, feel free to experiment with an alternative approach: try it both ways, and see what sticks – and what doesn’t.
+If you experience score fluctuation in the 140-160 range at the beginning of your studies, approach each LR question the way you’re supposed to.
+Read and understand the stimulus first, isolate the conclusion from the supporting evidence, then read the stem and prephrase a suitable answer before attacking the answer choices.
+Once you start hitting the high-160’s, feel free to experiment with an alternative approach.
+Try it both ways, and see what sticks – and what doesn’t.
 Just don’t wait until test day.
-Any changes to your general approach should be implemented with enough time to test it across a wide variety of question types and levels of difficulty.
+You should implement any changes to your general approach with enough time to test it across a wide variety of question types and levels of difficulty.